 - PAD (peripheral artery disease) - people whose blood vessels that carry blood to their arms and legs become clogged have a higher risk of stroke and TIA.

-- Smoking - smoking increases the risk of various diseases and conditions, including TIA, stroke, blood clots, heart attack, cardiovascular disease, cancer, erectile dysfunction, and blindness in old age.
+- Smoking - smoking increases the risk of various diseases and conditions, including TIA and stroke.

-- Sedentary lifestyle - people who are physically inactive have a significantly higher risk of stroke or TIA compared to people who do 30 minutes of moderate exercise at least 5 times per week.
+- Sedentary lifestyle - people who are physically inactive have a significantly higher risk.

-- Diabetes - patients with diabetes are more likely to suffer from atherosclerosis (narrowing of the arteries due to a build up of fatty deposits), raising the risk of stroke or TIA.
-This is especially the case if the diabetes is poorly controlled.
+- Diabetes - patients with diabetes are more likely to suffer from atherosclerosis (narrowing of the arteries due to a buildup of fatty deposits).

 - Bad diet - people who consume too much bad quality fat and/or salt have a higher risk of stroke and TIA.

-- Blood cholesterol levels - if your blood cholesterol level is at least 200 mg/dL or 5.2 mmol/L you have a higher risk of TIA or stroke.
+- Blood cholesterol levels - if blood cholesterol levels are high it increases the risk of TIA or stroke.

 - Homocysteine levels - homocysteine is an amino acid produced by the body.
 It is usually a byproduct of consuming meat.
-It is made from another amino acid, methionine, and then is concerted into other amino acids.
-Elevated levels of homocysteine in the blood can make the arteries thicken and scar, and more susceptible to clogs, resulting in a higher risk of stroke and TIA.
+Elevated levels of homocysteine in the blood can make the arteries thicken and scar, and more susceptible to clogs.

-- Bodyweight - obese people have a significantly higher risk of stroke or TIA than people of normal body weight.
+- Bodyweight - obese people have a significantly higher risk.

 - Illegal drugs - some illegal drugs, such as cocaine, can raise the risk of stroke or TIA if taken often enough.